tectalic/cpt-editor/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Customise (override) the text labels for any registered custom post type using a simple Dashboard user interface.
+Customize the text labels or menu names for any registered custom post type using a simple Dashboard user interface.

 == Description ==

-This plugin provides a simple to use Dashboard interface.
+Customize the text labels or menu names for any registered custom post type using a simple Dashboard user interface.
 No PHP file editing is necessary!

-For example, you could customise the following Custom Post Types:
+For example, you could customize the following Custom Post Types:

 * The `Posts` Custom Post Type (created by WordPress Core)
 * The `Pages` Custom Post Type (created by WordPress Core)